 (2) If there is a shortage of qualified grant applications in a DMA, the funds can be distributed to other DMAs.

-(b) Grants will be awarded in increments of fifty dollars ($50.00), with a minimum of five hundred dollars ($500) and maximum of two thousand dollars ($2,000).
+(b)(1) Grants may be awarded in amounts up to five thousand dollars ($5,000), with no matching funds required. in increments of fifty dollars ($50.00), with a minimum of five hundred dollars ($500) and maximum of two thousand dollars ($2,000).

+(2) Proof of performance must be submitted within ninety (90) days following the event.

 (c) Grant recipients will be reimbursed for two-thirds (2/3) of the advertising expenses up to, but not to exceed, the grant amount.

 (d) Payment will be made after grant recipient has provided all required documentation to the division.

+(c)(1) Grants ranging from a minimum of five thousand one dollars ($5,001) to a maximum of ten thousand dollars ($10,000):

+(A) mustMust use matching funds; and

+(B) willWill be disbursed in two installments.

+(2) An initial payment of five thousand dollars ($5,000) will be provided upfront.

+(3)(A) The remaining balance, up to an additional five thousand dollars ($5,000), will be reimbursed upon submission of proof of performance demonstrating that at least two-thirds (2/3) of the grant amount above five thousand dollars ($5,000) was used for eligible advertising expenses.

+(B) Total reimbursement will not exceed the awarded grant amount.

+(d) This section shall apply for grants to be awarded in fiscal year 2026 and following years.

 15 CAR § 370-104.
 Grant periods — Application deadlines.

 (a) There will be one (1) grant period per fiscal year.
+Beginning in fiscal year 2027, the application period will open annually in January of each year.

 (b)(1) In the first year, grants will be awarded for advertising purchased between January 1 and June 30, 2016.